Tloops/xv6-fast-scheduler/README.md

 Ps: Press [Ctrl + A] then [X] to quit qemu.

-When you start running the operating system, try the following user program:
+When you start running the operating system which executes a shell, try enter the following code to start the test user program:

 ```
 $ testqos